 What is the Connecticut Real Estate Conveyance Tax?

-The Real Estate Conveyance tax in Connecticut is a 2 part tax- one part is a Municipal transfer tax and the other part is the a State transfer tax.
-The Real Estate Conveyance Tax in Connecticut are paid to the town clerk prior to recording and the the payment is reflected on the deed.
+The Real Estate Conveyance tax in Connecticut is a two-part tax, the first is the Municipal transfer tax and the second is the State transfer tax.
+The Real Estate Conveyance Taxes in Connecticut are paid to the town clerk prior to recording and the payment is reflected on the deed.

 Note: The real estate transfer tax rate in Connecticut for non-residential properties is different from residential properties.
 In this article, we will only be covering the Real Estate Conveyance taxes for residential properties in Connecticut.

 What is the CT Municipal Conveyance Tax Rate?

 The Connecticut Municipal conveyance tax rate is 0.25% of the total selling price of the property.
 The rate of 0.25% is the municipal conveyance tax rate for most Connecticut municipalities, however, there are 19 municipalities that have the option of adding an extra 0.25%.